Cross-validated risk scores adaptive enrichment (CADEN) design: Discussion

 We investigated different values for the threshold for the significance level of identifying the promising treatment effect in the sensitive group at the interim analysis ($\alpha_2$ = 0.05, 0.1 and 0.2).
 A larger threshold improves on the power for identifying the treatment effect in the sensitive group.
 However, when the sensitive group does not exist, increasing the threshold increases the type I error rate.
 We suggest incorporating a prior belief regarding the existence of the sensitive group into the consideration for choosing the values of $\alpha_2$, and propose that this issue constitutes a part of further research.

-We illustrated our approach on the randomised clinical trial NOAH with publicly available high-dimensional gene expression data.
-However, owing to a relatively small sample size of the trial we sampled an additional set of patients from the trial population.
-At the final analysis, we identified a sensitive group of patients with a significant treatment effect.
-At the interim analysis, the decision was to follow the ``unselected" strategy because of a significant difference between the treatment arms in the overall trial population.
-We note that if the trial had proceeded according to the ``enrichment" strategy, performing the gene expression profiling would have had to have been done quickly to ensure the smooth running of the trial.
-Alternatively, there could have been a run-in period prior to the enrolment of patients.
-An additional caveat would be assessing the impact of the potential misclassification of a genomic classifier that might have lead to a wrong subgroup prediction of patients \cite{wang:etal:2011}.
+We illustrated our approach on the randomised clinical trials NOAH and PREVAIL with publicly available high-dimensional gene expression data.
+However, owing to a relatively small sample size of the trials we sampled an additional set of patients from the trial population.
+The interim analysis of the NOAH trial resulted in the ``unselected" strategy because of a significant difference between the treatment arms in the overall trial population.
+At the final analysis of the NOAH trial, we identified a sensitive group of patients with a significant treatment effect.

+In the case of the PREVAIL trial, the interim analysis resulted in the ``stop" strategy (due to a non-significant difference between the arms in the overall trial population and also a non-significant difference between the arms in the in the sensitive group).
+Here again we treat everyone as belonging to a hypothethical stage one of the trial, due to small sample size.
+Although the sensitive group does not show a significant difference between the arms, this example illustrates how the data could be further investigated in order to identify a subgroup of patients who benefit from the treatment.